BehrazFS/BattleShip/README.md

-The final project of Basic Programming class
+The final project of Basic Programming cource